AlyssaNichols/react-gallery-project/README.md

 There is no database component to this so all the data is stored in an array on the server.
 Each image has an `id`, `title`, `description` and `path for` to access them.
 Each `id` is a unique number.

-In this proeject I have created a gallery page to share pictures of things that are important to me.
+In this project I have created a gallery page to share pictures of things that are important to me.
 Visitors can click on an image to see a description and use a button to "like" an image.

-In this project I used 3 components:
+In this project I used 4 components:

 - `App` - represents the overall application or site
 - `GalleryList` - represents the gallery of images
 - `GalleryItem` - represents a single image in the gallery with the ability to click the image to toggle between image and description as well as the ability to like an image.
+- `Add Form` - represents the overall application or site

 ### Tasks completed
 - Use `axios` to retrieve (`GET`) data from to `/gallery` and store it in `App.jsx`.